PanosGor/Search-Engine/Bert/README.txt

 Files:

-english_dictionary.json and group_words.json are used for the spell checking we have
+english_dictionary.json and group_words.json are used for the spell checking

 sample_100_without_duplicates.json is our dataset without duplicates